Bausch + Lomb Lacrinorm 0.2% ophthalmic gel

 Consult your doctor or pharmacist immediately.

-In case of overdose, rinse with sterile saline.
+In case of overdose, rinse with sterile physiological serum.

 If you forget to use LACRINORM 0.2% eye gel